// ScraperAPI Alternative

 Flip the Switch

 Once the output checks out, swap the endpoint in production and stop routing SERPs through ScraperAPI's proxy.
-Since credits never expire, there's no balance to burn down — you start saving the 25× multiplier from the very first request.
+Since top-up credits do not expire, there's no balance to burn down ? you start saving the 25? multiplier from the very first request.

 // The Fair Take